 To learn how to visualize, share, and manage a calendar of balanced social content in Hootsuite, see Manage your scheduled posts.
 For a handy content planning template, download Hootsuite’s free Social Media Content Calendar.

 The content possibilities are endless, but you can use the following list as a starting point for your own content brainstorming.
-Get even more ideas in 30 Social Media Content Ideas and Examples for Brands.
+See example and more ideas in Creative Social Media Content Ideas You Should Try.

 If your company has a great blog that’s regularly updated, re-purposing posts for social media is an easy way to drive traffic to your brand and keep your audience engaged and informed.

 Social media is a great place to promote your company’s events, like workshops, webinars, and online chats.
 Sharing events can be an effective way to generate excitement, engage with your audience, extend reach, and increase turnout.